umbraco/UmbracoDocs/Reference/Config/HealthChecks/index.md

 The results of tests will always be written to the log files.

-In addition it's possible to configure notification by email, but supplying the email address as the `recipientEmail` attribute and subject for the email in `subject`, within the `<emailSettings>` tag.
-To remove email notifications, just comment out or remove this tag completely.
+Each notification method can separately be enabled or disabled.
+The the attribute `verbosity` can be set to `Summary` or `Detailed` to get more or less information in the alerts, and the `failureOnly` can be set to `true` or `false` if you'd prefer to get notifications only if at least one potential problem is detected.

+Two notification methods are supplied with the core Umbraco product, via email and via [Slack](https://slack.com/).
+They each have their own custom configutation.
+For the email method, within the `<settings>` section of `<notificationMethod alias="email">`, the email address to send the notification to must be provided as the `recipientEmail` value and a subject for the email within the `subject` one.

-Instead, or in addition, notification via Slack can be confiured by providing the web hook URL, channel and user name in the appropriate attributes within the `<slackSettings>` field.
+Similarly, notification via Slack can be confiured by providing the web hook URL, channel and user name in the appropriate fields within the `<settings>` section of the `<notificationMethod alias="slack">` element.

-Please note that to use healthcheck notifications you must ensure to set the umbracoApplicationUrl value in umbracoSettings.config.
+Please note that to use healthcheck notifications you must ensure to set the `umbracoApplicationUrl` value in `umbracoSettings.config`.
 Without this the checks will only work when requested via the developer section dashboard.
 For more information on this setting, please see [Config > UmbracoSettings](../config/umbracosettings/index.md#web-routing).